Today’s Veterinary Nurse supports your clinical skills, professional development, and career growth.

 Finding Strength in a Time of Loss

 All of us in the field know what a blessing it is to do what we do.
-While there are as many blessings as hardships, there remains the constant drive to be the best caretakers for those entrusted to our care.
+While there are also hardships, there remains the constant drive to be the best caretakers for those entrusted to our care.

 Perception Is Often Reality

 Many veterinarians find practice goals of simultaneously providing a high level of medical care and attaining acceptable profit margins can no longer be met without the care provided by credentialed veterinary technicians.

 Honoring the Best: The Dr. Earl Rippie Scholarship

 The Veterinary Nurse Initiative is building momentum to create one title with set standards across the United States in 2018.